e271828e/Flight.jl/docs/notes/design/framework_design.md

   the forgotten-wire error, §13.4 walkthrough 2, would be silently *promoted to interface*, climbing level by level into a live root slot nobody feeds, instead of failing at build).
-- Unconnected output ports: build-time warning.
+- Unconnected output ports: legal, silently (v0.23; the build-time warning is retired — under mandatory `output_types` most models carry many observation-oriented ports no wire consumes, §12.2 blesses exactly that, and §12.2's path-bound readers attach after the build, so "unused" is not even decidable; a warning firing on every honest port poisons the sole warning stream, §17.4's anti-diagnostic lesson.
+The hazard it nominally guarded — a wire someone meant to draw — is caught from the consumer side, where the information actually lives).
 Unconnected input ports: build error (no silent defaults). **The check is a whole-tree property, not a per-declaration one**: within a single assembly declaration an unfed child input is simply *awaiting a claim from above* — a sibling wire, an ancestor's deep